Soft, tender, and authentic. With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 Fun fact: flour has been made since prehistoric times.
 Some of the earliest methods involved grinding grain between stones (and here we are now driving around in electric cars).

-Taste: opt for neutral oils to avoid an overpowering flavor on the rest of the tortilla.
+Taste: opt for neutral oils to avoid an overpowering flavor on the rest of the recipe.
+We use vegetable shortening in this recipe, but you can also use avocado oil or olive oil if you prefer.

-Health: if you're looking to purely save money, you can't beat soybean or canola oil.
+Health: if you're looking to purely save money, you can't beat vegetable shortening, soybean, or canola oil.
 But if you want to retain some health properties, avocado oil is a great choice.

 Note: the dough will seem crumbly at this point, but once you start the kneading process, it will come together.

-Step 2: remove the dough from your mixing bowl onto a lightly floured surface and knead until it's sticking together but not coming off on your hands.
-Keep on kneading for about 4-5 minutes.
+Step 2: remove the dough from your mixing bowl onto a floured surface and knead until it's sticking together but not coming off on your hands.
+Keep on kneading for about 10 minutes.

 Step 3: cut the dough into 12 smaller pieces and roll each one until smooth.
 Once they are rolled, slightly flatten them, and cover with a towel to rest for 15 minutes up to a few hours (the longer they rest, the softer they'll turn out).

-Step 4: if you have a tortilla press, open it and lightly flour both surfaces.
-Place a tortilla in the center, close it, and press down gently to form tortillas about 6 inches in diameter.
+Step 4: if you have a tortilla press, open it and lightly flour both surfaces or line it with 2 pieces of a freezer bag.
+Place a tortilla in the center, close it, and press down to form tortillas about 6 inches in diameter.

-Step 6: preheat a seasoned cast-iron skillet slowly (~10 minutes to heat it evenly) up to medium.
-Then, add a tortilla in and cook on the first side for 30-60 seconds, or until you see bubbling and light brown spots.
-Flip and cook for another 30-40 seconds.
+Step 6: preheat a seasoned cast-iron skillet slowly up to medium.
+Then, add a tortilla in and cook on the first side for 45-60 seconds, or until you see bubbling and light brown spots.
+Flip and cook for another 45-60 seconds.

 Step 7: when the tortilla looks ready, remove it from the heat and wrap it in a tea towel to keep warm while you cook the rest.
-Serve these warm with your favorite meals!
+Serve these warm with your favorite meals.
+Happy eating!

 Keeping warm: while you're cooking all the tortillas, it's important to keep them wrapped in a tea towel or tortilla warmer.
 The trapped steam will keep them soft and pliable.

-Room temperature: you can keep these in an airtight container at room temperature for 2-3 days.
+Room temperature: you can keep vegan flour tortillas in an airtight container at room temperature for 2-3 days.

 Fridge: these will keep in the fridge for up to 5-7 days.
 They will harden a little once in your fridge, but you can easily reheat them (see below).